vatsalrishabh/vatsal-finacplus-internship/README.md

 • **main-app** – the shell / host that dynamically consumes _music-library_ at runtime.

 ----
 This was my very first encounter with Module Federation.
-I spent roughly **5–6 hours** reading docs, breaking Webpack, fixing version mismatches and _finally_ watching the first remote component render inside the host – a truly satisfying moment! 🎉
+I webt through reading docs, breaking Webpack, fixing version mismatches and _finally_ watching the first remote component render inside the host – a truly satisfying moment! 🎉
 ------

 first i sketch the app